Frequently Asked Questions

 • Madwaleni River Lodge:

-Our five-star flagship lodge offers unmatched luxury with private plunge pools, panoramic river views, and elegant fine dining.
+Our five-star ultra-luxury tented flagship lodge offers unmatched luxury with private plunge pools, panoramic river views, and elegant fine dining.
+The lodge has twelve luxurious tents, each uniquely designed and recognised for its award-winning distinction, providing unmatched comfort and style.

 • Zulu Rock Lodge: